General State of the Market

 The entity/person requesting the commencement of the insolvency proceeding must submit a petition to the court in which it:

 Insolvency is defined as the inability of the debtor to fulfil its obligations as they fall due (cash flow test) or a situation where, according to accounting criteria, the liabilities of the debtor clearly exceed its assets (balance sheet test).

 Insolvency as a Requirement for Initiating Proceedings

 The debtor’s insolvency, or imminent insolvency, is required only to initiate the insolvency proceedings (voluntary or involuntary).
-In contrast, the PER may only be initiated where the debtor is not insolvent.
-As to the PEVE, it may be commenced by companies whose assets exceeded its liabilities on 31 December 2019, and which are currently in a recoverable situation of economic distress, imminent insolvency or insolvency due to COVID-19.
+By contrast, a PER may only be initiated where the debtor is not insolvent.
+As for the PEVE, it may be commenced by companies which had more assets than liabilities on 31 December 2019, and which are currently in a recoverable situation of economic distress, imminent insolvency or insolvency due to COVID-19.